ni/nimi-python/docs/nidcpower/functions.rst

 .. py:method:: reset()

     Resets the device to a known state.
-This function disables power generation, resets session attributes to their default values, commits the session attributes, and leaves the session in the Uncommitted state.
+This method disables power generation, resets session properties to their default values, commits the session properties, and leaves the session in the Uncommitted state.
     Refer to the `Programming
     States <REPLACE_DRIVER_SPECIFIC_URL_1(programmingstates)>`__ topic for
     more information about NI-DCPower software states.